 When I say I am from Argentina, many assume that I must love soccer, asados and alfajores, and instinctively greet everyone with a hug.
 I actually do, but what many probably don’t know is that since I was thirteen I have known the exchange rate between pesos and dollars because in Argentina your savings consistently lose value due to chronic inflation.
 Amid such instability, the best-laid plans can easily come undone or at least get derailed, even if you work hard.
 This very situation, however, also makes us appreciate the urgency of addressing problems and experts at thinking outside the box and finding cheaper, simpler, and more practical solutions so that everyone can benefit from them.

-At Yale, I look forward to contributing this perspective as I advance my knowledge and develop innovative ideas with my new peers and friends and to learning from their experiences as well.
-I can’t wait to join the lifelong Yale community/make life-long friends.
+At Yale, I look forward to contributing this perspective as I advance my knowledge and develop innovative ideas with my new peers and to learning from their experiences, and to making life-long friends.

 Discard Pile